zencart/documentation/content/user/admin_pages/localization/languages.md

 ### Image

 This would be a small icon used to identify the language.
 This would most likely be a gif image of the typical flag for some country commonly associated with that language.
+This should be located in the `/includes/languages/YOURLANGUAGE/images`

 ### Directory

 This directory is where the translated php source files for this language are contained.
-For example, the directory for the English language is located at
+For example, enter '*english*' the directory for the English language is located at
 `/includes/languages/english`.

 ### Sort order